connie-feng/connie-feng.github.io/_posts/2019-12-08-japan-travel-tips.markdown

 [chase]: https://www.referyourchasecard.com​/6a/FVIMUWW4YM

-### Money
+### Money :money_with_wings:
-<u>Credit cards</u>: Get a [credit card with no foreign transaction fees][chase], and be sure to set up your travel notification on the credit card!
+:credit_card: <u>Credit cards</u>: Get a [credit card with no foreign transaction fees][chase], and be sure to set up your travel notification on the credit card!
 I was able to use my VISA credit card in most places that I went to in Tokyo and Osaka.
 Not as many in Kyoto, especially if you are visiting places like temples.
 Also, if you are given the option to choose between being charged in JPY or USD, ALWAYS choose JPY (unless you’re using a card with foreign transaction fees, but please don’t lol), because the exchange rate your credit card company gives you will be much better.

-<u>Cash</u>: I highly recommend getting a debit card that refunds ATM fees, like the [Schwab High Yield Investors Checking Account][schwab].
+:dollar: <u>Cash</u>: I highly recommend getting a debit card that refunds ATM fees, like the [Schwab High Yield Investors Checking Account][schwab].
 When I needed to withdraw cash, I just went to any 7 Eleven and used my debit card at the ATM.
 Minimum withdrawal was 10,000 yen, and Schwab refunded me the ATM withdrawal fees at the end of the month.

 [schwab]: http://www.schwab.com/public/schwab/nn/refer-prospect.html?refrid=REFER6HM64HHY

 The exchange rates with these two methods are much better than if you brought cash in USD and exchanged it to JPY.

-But seriously, using Suica in my Apple Wallet was the most convenient way to pay.
-And it even keeps track of how much you spent, so if you track your expenses, it can help you match up your Japanese receipts to what you bought.
+But seriously, my favorite way to pay was by scanning Suica on my phone since it was the most convenient (see Suica section).
+And Apple Wallet even shows the history of each transaction, so if you track your expenses, it can help you match up your Japanese receipts to what you bought.

-### Laundry
+### Laundry :kimono:
 Consider staying in an airbnb or somewhere with a washing machine!
 There are usually no dryers though, so it might take a couple of days for something thick to dry.
 Bringing dry fit stuff would be a good idea, since those dry quickly!

-### Passport & Tax-Free Shopping
+### Passport & Tax-Free Shopping :customs:
 Bring your passport everywhere!
 A lot of shops offer tax-free shopping for tourists if you spend over 5000 JPY.
 You can ask the cashier or any employee if you can get your purchase tax-free, and sometimes there is a special check-out line for tax-free shopping.

 Here is a [tax-free shopping guide][tax_free_guide].
 I did regret getting some snacks tax-free, because they were sealed in a special bag that I wasn't allowed to open until I left Japan.
 No one actually checked at the airport though.
 And I'm not sure how they would check either, since I put them in my checked bag.